cranleighschool/cranleigh-people/README.md

 | `type` | same as `type` for the `[person_card]`.| `small`|

 ## Changelog
+### 1.3.0
+* Cleanup
+* Using `CranleighPeople` PHP Namespaces
+* Functionality to allow Cranleigh AE to use as a stand alone plugin without the iSAMS sync

 ### 1.2.0
-* Working with Shorcode and Widget
+* Working with Shortcode and Widget

 ### 1.0.0 "Bare Bones"
 * Initial Plugin Developed